St. Louis Slip and Fall Lawyer

 Fatal Slip and Fall Claims

-After losing a loved one on someone else’s property, call The Cagle Law Firm right away.
-We will thoroughly review your situation to determine if you and your family have a valid Illinois or Missouri wrongful death claim.
+In some slip and fall cases or other types of premise’s liability the injury is fatal.
+If your loved one died due to a fall, toxic exposure or fire, you will need an attorney to pursue a wrongful death case.
+Again, wrongful death case works a little different in Missouri than Illinois, thus you want an attorney who practices in both states.
+We will thoroughly review your case to determine if you and your family have a valid Illinois or Missouri wrongful death claim.
 If you do, we will guide you through pursuing compensation from the liable party, including:

 • Funeral and Burial Expenses